 Integrating Fruit Trees

 Alongside the planter beds, we’ve planted new fruit trees to complement the orchard’s ecosystem.
-Additionally, some Hügelkultur beds have been built around existing fruit trees, enriching the soil around their roots and providing additional moisture and nutrients.
+Additionally, some Hügelkultur beds have been built around existing fruit trees and shrubs, enriching the soil around their roots and providing additional moisture and nutrients.

 Sunshine and Winter Resilience